samjaninf/OFN-User-Guide---Master/producer-profile-only.md

 **Your basic profile is now complete!
 **
 3) If you want to edit your profile, or add further detail you can modify your [Enterprise Settings](/your-profile.md).
+It's a good idea to add your Properties here e.g. free range, organic.

 **If you want to supply a shop on OFN**